-- Products which were issued until 1990 (including enlargements in respect thereof) were primarily guaranteed-return, and are primarily/partially backed by designated bonds.
-The financial margin includes profit (loss) from investments charged to other comprehensive income, and does not include the - (2) The financial margin includes profit (loss) from investments charged to other comprehensive income, and does not include the Company's additional income charged as a percentage of the premium, and is calculated before deduction of investment management expenses.
+(1) Products which were issued until 1990 (including enlargements in respect thereof) were primarily guaranteed-return, and are primarily/partially backed by designated bonds.

+(2) The financial margin does not include the Company's additional income charged as a percentage of the premium, and is calculated before deduction of investment management expenses.

 The financial margin in guaranteed-return policies is based on income from actual investments for the reporting year, less a multiple of the guaranteed rate of return per year, times the average reserve for the year in the various insurance funds.
+For this purpose, investment income also includes changes in the fair value of available for sale financial assets applied to the statement of comprehensive income.